Mohamad1234567891/yay-shield/README.md

 ## Important: How to Read yay-shield Results

-`yay-shield` is a risk scanner, not a malware verdict engine.
+`yay-shield` is designed to help users make safer AUR installation decisions before package build scripts run on their system.

-A `LOW`, `MEDIUM`, or `HIGH` finding does **not** automatically mean that a package is malicious or compromised.
-It means that `yay-shield` found something in a scanned file, such as a `PKGBUILD`, `.install` script, Makefile, manifest, or build hook, that may be risky, unusual, fragile, or exploitable under certain conditions.
+Most `LOW`, `MEDIUM`, and `HIGH` findings do **not** mean that a package is compromised.
+They usually mean that `yay-shield` found risky, unusual, fragile, or poorly implemented behavior in a scanned file such as a `PKGBUILD`, `.install` script, Makefile, manifest, or build hook.

-In other words:
+In practical terms:

-* A finding means “review this carefully.”
+* If there are only `LOW`, `MEDIUM`, or `HIGH` findings, no `CRITICAL` findings, and the total risk score is below `540`, the package is usually still likely to be safe to install.
-* A finding does not always mean “this package is malware.”
+* These findings often point to packaging mistakes, unsafe implementation choices, weak integrity practices, or patterns that could make the package easier to compromise.
-* Some legitimate packages may trigger warnings because they perform complex build steps.
+* If a `HIGH` finding appears, experienced users are encouraged to manually review the referenced file before installing.
-* Some risky patterns may be vulnerabilities or unsafe packaging practices rather than active compromise.
+* Legitimate packages can trigger warnings when they use complex build logic, custom install hooks, or unusual upstream build systems.

-However, some results should be treated very seriously:
+Some results should be treated as serious stop signs:

-* If `yay-shield` reports one or more **`CRITICAL`** findings, you should avoid installing the package unless you fully understand and trust the behavior.
+* If `yay-shield` reports one or more **`CRITICAL`** findings, installing the package is not recommended unless you fully understand and trust the behavior.
-* If the total risk score is **540 or higher**, you should avoid installing the package, even if no `CRITICAL` finding appears.
+* If the total risk score is **540 or higher**, installing the package is not recommended, even if no `CRITICAL` finding appears.
-* If there is a `CRITICAL` finding, you should avoid installing the package even if the risk score is below `540`.
+* A `CRITICAL` finding or a risk score of `540+` means the package contains behavior that is highly abnormal, highly dangerous, or strongly consistent with compromise-style activity.

-A `CRITICAL` finding or a very high risk score still does not mathematically prove that the package is compromised.
-It means the package contains behavior dangerous enough that installation is not recommended.
+A `CRITICAL` finding does not mathematically prove that the package is compromised, but it is a strong warning that the package is too risky for normal installation.
+In that case, avoid installing it unless you know exactly what the package is doing and why.

 ## What yay-shield Does